The link took me to a page with a black lace, corset top dress….I am guessing you don’t mean that for everyday?

 I love dressing up in the winter, I have much more winter cloths than sumemr clothes.
 I us an big wool jumper as dress, black tights, wool stockings and a scarf.
 And sometimes a hat or something.

 But I often use some wool undeneat the tights on very cold days.

 And on to I always use my leather jacket to block out the wind.

-I wear 2 or 3 pairs of tights when it gets cold, or I wear a pair of really warm lycra leggings (they’re made for running outdoors) and they keep my legs from freezing.posted about 5 years ago
+I wear 2 or 3 pairs of tights when it gets cold, or I wear a pair of really warm lycra leggings (they’re made for running outdoors) and they keep my legs from freezing.posted over 5 years ago

 capes = cool

 i have been drooling over the sweet ones at nasty girl

 I am always warmer when I wear lots of shirts than when I wear one thick sweater.posted over 5 years ago